Fight To Breathe

 Cystic Fibrosis Ireland are delighted to have announce details of our awareness campaign "Fight to Breathe".
 Following competition, Cystic Fibrosis Ireland was selected for an awareness initiative that will be shown in cinemas throughout Ireland.

-"Fight to Breathe" is a new 60-second cinema feature advertisement that graphically illustrates how life for a person with cystic fibrosis is exactly that ̶ a constant fight to breathe ̶ and invites audiences to experience that fight for themselves.
+"Fight to Breathe" is a 60-second cinema feature advertisement that graphically illustrates how life for a person with cystic fibrosis is exactly that ̶ a constant fight to breathe ̶ and invites audiences to experience that fight for themselves.
 It features Edelle Collins, from Castleknock, who has cystic fibrosis.
-The campaign is set to run in 73 cinemas nationwide for six weeks from October 20th.
+The campaign ran in 73 cinemas nationwide for six weeks from October 20th 2017.
 ‘Fight to Breathe’ is produced by Wide Eye Media and is funded by the Institute of Advertising Practitioners in Ireland (IAPI).
 CFI wishes to say many thanks to IAPI and to Wide Eye Media and to all in CFI who have been involved in the consultation around this initiative.

 The campaign is the creation of Conor Hamill and Laura Cahill from ad agency Rothco, winners of the Irish Film Young Lions competition, whose prize was to see their creative concept for Cystic Fibrosis Ireland go from script to screen.
 The duo also represented Ireland at the Cannes Lions International Festival of Creativity, a global gathering of the media and advertising industry.
 "Fight to Breathe" is the culmination of an exciting partnership between the Institute of Advertising Practitioners in Ireland, RTÉ, Wide Eye Media, Rothco and the Pull the Trigger production company.